 In summer, those bulky, insulated hard shell jackets and pants are overkill for the odd bit of rain you may encounter.
-Packing a set of the best lightweight rain gear will mean that you’re prepared for the inevitable Spring shower without taking up too much space in your pack.
+Packing a set of the best lightweight rain gear will mean that you’re prepared for the inevitable spring shower without taking up too much space in your backpack.

-There are plenty of great products available but we’ve put together reviews of the best lightweight rain gear that we’d want in our packs when summer skies turn grey.
+There are plenty of great products available but we’ve put together reviews of the best lightweight waterproofs that we’d want in our packs when summer skies turn grey.

 - Arc’Teryx Men’s Beta LT Hybrid Rain Jacket